All Episodes

 They're like all online talking to each other.

-And I started to put, over time, I started to put like little videos of the firefighters responding to explosions like in the streets around 9-11 and questioning it, saying, what's, would anyone know anything about this?
+And I started to put, over time, I started to put like little videos of the firefighters responding to explosions like in the streets around 9-11 and questioning it, saying, would anyone know anything about this?

-And just testing the waters because I remember very vividly having the kind of apprehension that you didn't want to step outside and become the weirdo and be the conspiracy theorist and be branded.
+And just testing the waters, because I remember very vividly having the kind of apprehension that you didn't want to step outside and become the weirdo and be the conspiracy theorist and be branded.

-And then, and I was reading and studying.
+And then I was reading and studying.

-But as I became more knowledgeable about the subject and more confident, I started to put things out and the things that would always attract attention were I would get hammered for talking about the directed energy weapons which I disagree with I don't think they were used on 9-11.
+And the things that would always attract attention were I would get hammered for talking about the directed energy weapons, which I disagree with.

-And I think there's ever I think you don't have to watch the footage of like sequential explosions floor by floor going down the buildings to recognize that it was, you know, a controlled demolition of a more conventional.
+don't think they were used on 9-11 and i think there's every i think if you don't have to watch the footage of like sequential explosions and floor by floor going down the buildings to recognize that it was you know a controlled demolition of a more conventional wired weren't they so that's That's probably my view.

 But they also had renovations in the floors that were struck by the planes.

-did hit the towers because those were things that um and interestingly recently the when the only thing in my substack articles where I've got that sort of heavy fire was from a guy who's been on your podcast called David A. Hughes, who came at me for writing articles about the directed energy weapons.
+And they didn't seem like real accounts that were doing that, would be suggesting that it wasn't directed energy weapons and suggesting that the planes actually did hit the towers because those were things that and interestingly recently the only thing in my substack articles where I've got that sort of heavy fire was from a guy who's been on your podcast called David A. Hughes who came at me for writing articles about the directed energy weapons.

-He felt that he wrote two articles on me saying that I might have been co-opted by dark actors and dark forces.
+He felt that he wrote two articles on me saying that I might have been co-opted by dark actors and dark forces because I disagreed with the directed energy weapons thing.

 So I was thinking, well, where have you been for 20 years, this guy?